Picovoice/porcupine/README.md

 * using **deep neural networks** trained in **real-world situations**.
 * compact and computationally-efficient making it suitable for **IoT** applications.
 It can run with as low as 200 KB of memory.
 * **cross-platform**.
-It is implemented in fixed-point ANSI C. Currently **Raspberry Pi**, **Android**, **iOS**, **watchOS**, **Linux**, **Mac**, and **Windows** are supported.
+It is implemented in fixed-point ANSI C. Currently **Raspberry Pi**, **Android**, **iOS**, **watchOS**, **Linux**, **Mac**, **Windows**, and Web browsers are supported.
 Furthermore, Support for various ARM Cortex-A/M processors and a growing number of DSPs is available.
 * **scalable**.
 It can detect tens of commands concurrently with no added CPU/memory footprint.
-* **open-source**.
-Anything you find in this repository is Apache 2.0 licensed.

 ## Table of Contents